jspinoza3/2azerons/README.txt

 - The remainder of this readme is aimed at giving you an understanding of how you can edit 2azerons.ahk to customize how your 2 azerons act.

 ===========Customization Overview============
-- longpressify.ahk is relatively set in stone and users have been given alot of customization power without the need to change this file.
 - There are two recommended places for making changes to customize behaviour:
 - --- Profile Level: you may be able to relocate the actions shown in 2Azerons.png by moving bindings around in the Azeron profiles.
 However many customizations will require you make changes on the AHK level as well.
 - --- AHK Level: 2azerons.ahk works by remapping keyboard and mouse signals with complete ignorance to which physical button or which device they are coming from.
 Changing behaviour from that which is shown in the google drawing requires editing the source code in 2azerons.ahk in most cases.
 Make changes to 2azerons.ahk to redefine the shortpress and longpress actions associated with each button or chording set on your Azeron.
 Within this script you will reference azeron buttons by the AHK name of the keyboard or mouse action that the button is binded to in the profile level.
 AHK Level changes are required for most customizations.
 You can also define custom chording groups, modes, and mode switching button.